sivasubramanian-07/Addressing-Modes/CO Assignment.md

 return 0;
 }

-Although they are strong ideas, indirection and pointers can be difficult to apply appropriately.
-They call for careful memory management as well as knowledge of data types and memory addresses.

 ## Using arrays and indexing:

    Fundamental ideas in programming, particularly in languages like Python and C, are indexing and arrays.

 1. Indexing: Indexing is the process of gaining access to specific items in a data structure, like lists, arrays, or strings.
-2. Depending on the programming language, each element in the data structure is given a distinct index or location, which starts at 0 or 1.
+Depending on the programming language, each element in the data structure is given a distinct index or location, which starts at 0 or 1.

-3. Arrays: An array is a group of identically typed elements kept in a series of memory locations.
-An array's elements can be accessed by using their index.
-4. A fixed-size collection of data can be easily stored and managed with the help of arrays.
+2. Arrays: An array is a group of identically typed elements kept in a series of memory locations.
+An array's elements can be accessed by using their index.A fixed-size collection of data can be easily stored and managed with the help of arrays.

  ## a basic Python example